malin-nilsson/CalmingReminders/README.md

 # Calming Reminders
-A web app built with JavaScript and SASS that generates a random calming reminder to help you relax 🌊
+Web app built with JavaScript and SASS that generates a random calming reminder to help you relax 🌊 This is a personal project aimed to show my aesthetic skills and knowledge in front end development.

-### Screenshot

 ![](assets/screenshot.jpg)

-### Links

 - Live Site URL: https://calmingreminders.netlify.app/

 ### Built with
 - Semantic HTML5 markup
 - CSS
 - SASS